Xetibo/ReSet-Doc/sections/abstract.typ

 include their tests within ReSet in order to allow integration tests.

 // Conclusion
-In summary, the plugin system offers ReSet the opportunity to offer limitless potential in both environment and hardware support, while also giving users the option to choose their own options within ReSet.
+In summary, the plugin system was successfully implemented, with both plugins expanding the functionality as expected.
+Additionally, the plugin system offers ReSet the opportunity to offer limitless potential in both environment and hardware support, while also giving users the option to choose their own options within ReSet.